acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 - `ACE_isTool`: Items with this property set to `1` will be sorted to the Tools Tab.

-ACE Medical Treatment and ACE Field Rations also have their own custom sub categories:
+ACE Medical Treatment and ACE Field Rations also add their own custom sub categories, if they're present:

 - `ACE_isMedicalItem`: Items with this property set to `1` will be sorted to the ACE Medical Tab.
 - `ACE_isFieldRationItem`: Items with this property set to `1` will be sorted to the ACE Field Rations Tab.